openai/whisper/model-card.md

 ### Evaluated Use

-The primary intended users of these models are AI researchers studying robustness, generalization, capabilities, biases, and constraints of the current model.
+The primary intended users of these models are AI researchers studying the robustness, generalization, capabilities, biases, and constraints of the current model.
 However, Whisper is also potentially quite useful as an ASR solution for developers, especially for English speech recognition.
 We recognize that once models are released, it is impossible to restrict access to only “intended” uses or to draw reasonable guidelines around what is or is not research.

 The models are primarily trained and evaluated on ASR and speech translation to English tasks.
 They show strong ASR results in ~10 languages.
 They may exhibit additional capabilities, particularly if fine-tuned on certain tasks like voice activity detection, speaker classification, or speaker diarization but have not been robustly evaluated in these areas.
 We strongly recommend that users perform robust evaluations of the models in a particular context and domain before deploying them.

 In particular, we caution against using Whisper models to transcribe recordings of individuals taken without their consent or purporting to use these models for any kind of subjective classification.
 We recommend against use in high-risk domains like decision-making contexts, where flaws in accuracy can lead to pronounced flaws in outcomes.
-The models are intended to transcribe and translate speech, use of the model for classification is not only not evaluated but also not appropriate, particularly to infer human attributes.
+The models are intended to transcribe and translate speech.
+The use of the model for classification is not only not evaluated but also not appropriate, particularly to infer human attributes.

 ## Training Data